konfetti-app/konfetti-app/README.md

 * You find prototype v1 here: https://github.com/rootzoll/konfetti-app
 * This repo contains prototype v2 - with a big UX redesign.
-* During the summer of 2019 we will build a prototype v3.

 ### Get it running locally for development